-But the mere lack of detail and room for creative freedom can't be the only reason that The Chosen takes interest in the character of Nicodemus.
-After all, there are plenty of other minor characters in the biblical accounts that are arguably more significant to the story of Jesus.
-Case in point, The Chosen shows relatively little interest in exploring the relationship between Jesus and John the Baptist, even though the biblical account leaves a lot of questions unanswered about how well the messianic cousins know each other.
-This begs the question, what does Nicodemus have that John doesn't?
+But The Chosen must have other reasons taking interest in Nicodemus.
+After all, there are plenty of other minor characters in the biblical accounts that are arguably more significant in the story of Jesus.
+Case in point, The Chosen shows relatively little interest in exploring the relationship between Jesus and John the Baptist, even though the biblical account leaves a lot of unanswered questions about how well the messianic cousins know each other.
+So what does Nicodemus have that John doesn't?

 Modern evangelical culture has a particularly strong attachment to the idea of a personal relationship with God.
-In contrast to how other traditions place the church hierarchy between the individual and God as a mediator, evangelicals, because of their belief in the Priesthood of All Believers, talk about Jesus as someone who we can encounter in a direct and personal way.
+In contrast to other traditions, which place the church hierarchy as a mediator between the individual and God, evangelicals, because of their belief in the Priesthood of All Believers, talk about Jesus as someone we can encounter in a direct and personal way.

 Most characters that encounter Jesus in the Gospels are either stubbornly opposed to him (the Pharisees) or already inclined to at least a modicum of faith.

 It seems like no accident, then, that the kinds of Jesus stories that The Chosen takes interest in are personal encounters.
 Yes, we see Jesus teaching crowds from time to time, but such moments are merely set pieces that provide context for more private interactions.
 As a product of evangelical culture, The Chosen presents us with a Jesus who is distinctly intimate and personal.